Skip to main content

 Instructor: Dr. Tiffany Curtis

-In Technical Writing, you will develop your ability to write and communicate in a professional environment.
 This course focuses on using industry-standard approaches to writing and research and on refining your communication skills for various audiences.
 To best prepare you for a workplace setting, you will produce conventional professional documents, as well as instructions, technical descriptions, and reports.
 Students will also practice project management and collaboration and engage in discussions of workplace ethics and basic research methods through usability testing.
 This course is designed to reflect the new needs of the market, encompassing those students in STEM fields, social sciences, and in the humanities.
+Our section will be a community-engaged course.
+We will have a community partner, and one of our assignments will be designed to work with our partner, allowing students to gain experience in tailoring their writing to meet the needs of a specific audience in a professional environment

 Instructor: Dr. Marian Crotty